 Not to toot my own horn, but this is one of the most beautiful pies ever and definitely the prettiest one I’ve ever made.
-This recipe worked great with orange, but looks cooler and unexpected with purple.
+This recipe worksgreat with orange sweet potatoes, but looks cooler and unexpected with purple.
 I found the recipe from a blog that based it on Patti LaBelle’s recipe.
 I made a couple of minor adjustments as well as a completely different crust recipe.
-I also separately baked some pie crust acorn and maple leaf shapes to decorate the top.
+I also separately baked pie crust acorn and maple leaf shapes to decorate the top.

 This isn’t a typical food blog where you have to scroll through a long ass story to get to the point.
 Here is the recipe.